CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Additional Empirical Results

 \subsection{Misspecified Reward}

-In \Cref{fig:kitchen} we report mean RMSE across a variety of counterfactual annotation bias values in all three datasets (\Cref{fig:ms_reward}).
-Here, we report the mean and standard deviation of RMSE across all three datasets.
+In \Cref{fig:kitchen} we report mean RMSE across a variety of counterfactual annotation bias values in the Heartsteps and sepsis settings.
+In \Cref{fig:ms_reward}, we report the mean and standard deviation of RMSE across all three datasets.